-60The tax categories and definitions used in the analysis follow the OECD Tax Revenue Statistics Database classification.
-61Batchelder and Kamin (2019) find that nearly 40 percent of the wealth of the top 1 percent in the US is in the form of accrued but unrealized capital gains.
+56Batchelder and Kamin (2019) find that nearly 40 percent of the wealth of the top 1 percent in the US is in the form of accrued but unrealized capital gains.

-62The implementation of estate, inheritance and gift taxes may present challenges, like other taxes on property, associated with the determination of the tax base, the valuation criteria-particularly in case of illiquid or not publicly traded assets-and its administration (see ECLAC 2021, for details).
+57The implementation of estate, inheritance and gift taxes may present challenges, like other taxes on property, associated with the determination of the tax base, the valuation criteria-particularly in case of illiquid or not publicly traded assets-and its administration (see ECLAC 2021, for details).
 Owners of family businesses may suffer large losses when faced with inheritance tax obligations in countries with imperfect capital markets.

-63For example, Auerbach and Gorodnichenko (2012) find that fiscal consolidations are less contractionary when implemented during economic booms, albeit in LAC fiscal multipliers appear to be less sensitive to the state of the economy (Carriere-Swallow, David and Leigh 2021).
-IMF (2019c) finds that the benefits of structural reforms in EMDEs are larger when implemented during economic expansions, evidence that is partly supported in David, Komatsuzaki, and Pienknagura (forthcoming).
+58IMF (2019c) finds that the benefits of structural reforms in EMDEs are larger when implemented during economic expansions, evidence partly supported in David, Komatsuzaki, and Pienknagura (forthcoming).